Relevant experience for BAS agents

 - under the supervision and control of a registered BAS or tax agent.

-However, in these cases you must demonstrate to us why we should accept your experience.
-In this regard, we will typically accept experience provided you can demonstrate that your experience includes substantial involvement in providing one or more BAS services.
+provided you demonstrate that your experience includes substantial involvement in providing one or more BAS services.

-Experience that we have accepted in the past under the ‘work of another kind’ category includes work undertaken as an academic teacher in relevant taxation laws.
+Experience that may be considered under the ‘work of another kind’ category includes work undertaken as an academic teacher in relevant taxation laws.

 Demonstrating relevant experience for a new registration

-Alternatively, you can make a statutory declaration detailing the BAS services provided including the reasons you are unable to provide an appropriately signed SRE.
+Alternatively, you can provide us with a statutory declaration detailing the BAS services provided including the reasons you are unable to provide an appropriately signed SRE.
 You must also provide independent verification of your experience.

-Independent verification may include providing a reference from a registered BAS or tax agent or references from two other individuals who are able to verify the type and amount of your experience.
-Other individuals may include colleagues or clients.
-If you are providing a statutory declaration it would assist us if you also provide independent verification from a colleague or other person who is in a position to comment on your experience.
-As the verification must be independent it should not be provided by family members.
+Independent verification may include providing a reference from a registered BAS or tax agent, or two separate references from individuals who are able to verify the type and amount of your experience.
+These individuals may include colleagues or clients.
+Independent verification must not be provided by family members.

 Demonstrating relevant experience when renewing registration